Crockpot Vegan Potato Leek Soup

 Pro Tips

-- Wash your leeks really well — dirt hides in the layers.
+- Make sure to wash leeks thoroughly — dirt hides in the layers

 - Measuring cups and spoons